Ph.D. in French with a Concentration in Comparative Literature and Society (sequential)

-Students also learn how to do explications de texte in the class “Stylistics: Techniques of close reading”.
+Students also learn how to do explications de texte in the Proseminar.

 Doctoral Oral examination

 After completing the M.A., students work in frequent consultation with three faculty members to develop their reading lists for the orals.
-They choose an advisor for the major field of their oral examination who is likely to become their dissertation sponsor; this sponsor is a tenured faculty in the department of French and Romance Philology.
+They choose an advisor for the major field of their oral examination who is likely to become their dissertation sponsor; this sponsor is a tenured faculty in the Department of French.
 They should select a faculty member with whom they have a good rapport, intellectually and personally.